Lower Mississippi River Cruise

 Day 3 - Cleveland, MS

 Known as the "City of Hospitality," Cleveland, Mississippi, has played a significant role in shaping the cultural landscape of the South.
-Its history is deeply intertwined with agriculture, particularly cotton farming, reflected in the historic downtown where remnants of the city's cotton trading past still remain.
+Its past is deeply intertwined with agriculture, particularly cotton farming, reflected in the historic downtown where remnants of the city's cotton trading history remain.

 Cleveland is also celebrated for its contributions to American music.
 As part of the Mississippi Blues Trail, legendary musicians such as B.B.
-King, Muddy Waters, and Robert Johnson have left their mark on the region.
-One of Cleveland's most notable cultural attractions is the GRAMMY® Museum Mississippi which pays tribute to the region's many contributions to American music.
+King, Muddy Waters, and Robert Johnson left their mark on the region.
+Led by your guide, visit one of Cleveland's most notable cultural attractions, the GRAMMY® Museum Mississippi which pays tribute to the city's rich musical legacy.
+Here, you can enjoy a performance by a Deep Roots music artist and savor classic Southern cuisine.

 Day 4 - Vicksburg, MS